azeem/ytplaya/README.md

 # Design

 + The app is built using the Redux container library.
-Redux is predictable, extremely simple and efficient.
+Redux is an extremely simple, predictable and efficient.
 Redux also works well on node, making it easy to reuse code between server and client side.
 + Webpack is used for bundling the application.
 This allows cleaner build pipline, modularization and asset handling.
 + Styles are modularized using CSS-Modules.
 This makes styles local to components and easily composable.